Section 4: Will I Get Seriously Ill from COVID-19?

 An analysis of electronic health records for a study published in November 2020 revealed that those with chronic kidney disease are at greater risk of hospitalization for COVID-19 infection.

-An early report shows a possible increased risk of complications arising from COVID-19 infection for those with blood type A-positive and a possible protective effect for people with blood type O.
+Blood types may also help determine one’s risk for serious infection.
+Studies suggest a possible increased risk of complications arising from COVID-19 infection for those with blood type A-positive and a possible protective effect for people with blood type O.

 A July 2020 study reports children under age 5 may carry 10 to 100 times as much COVID-19 viral nucleic acid in their upper respiratory tract compared with adults.
 While this study did not look at whether children are more likely to spread the virus, an article from Forbes explains that when a young child coughs, sneezes, or shouts, they expel virus-laden droplets into the air.
 With up to 100 times the amount of virus, it appears logical that infected children would spread the virus more efficiently.